MrBounty/ZipponDB/README.md

 - `float`: 64 bit float.
 Need to have a dot, `1.` is a float `1` is an integer.
 - `bool`: Boolean, can be `true` or `false`
 - `string`: Character array between `''`
-- `uuid`: Id in the UUID format, used for relationship, ect.
+- `UUID`: Id in the UUID format, used for relationship, ect.
 All struct have an id member.

 Comming soon:
 - `date`: A date in yyyy/mm/dd